AdobeDocs/learning-manager.en/help/migrated/authors/feature-summary/courses.md

    <td>
     <p>Set Attempts at</p></td>
    <td>
     <p>You can set the number of attempts for a module to infinite or provide a definite limit.<span style="font-size: 0.8125rem;">The attempt information will be shown to the learner once it is enabled.
-The learner can choose to reattempt the module by clicking on the ‘Reattempt’ button.</span></p></td>
+The learner can choose to reattempt the module by clicking on the 'Reattempt' button.</span></p></td>
   </tr>
   <tr>
    <td>
     <p>Stop new attempt once module is completed or passed</p></td>
    <td>
-    <p>To configure when to stop learners from selecting the new attempt option, enable the check-box “Stop new attempt once module is completed or passed”.
-The ‘Reattempt’ option will be removed from the learner view once they successfully complete the module.</p></td>
+    <p>To configure when to stop learners from selecting the new attempt option, enable the check-box "Stop new attempt once module is completed or passed".
+The 'Reattempt' option will be removed from the learner view once they successfully complete the module.</p></td>
   </tr>
   <tr>
    <td>
     <p>Lock module between attempts 0:0:1 Format: Days/Hours/Minutes</p></td>
    <td>
-    <p>You can lock modules for a specific time between attempts, by enabling the check-box “<b>Lock module between attempts 0:0:1 Format: Days/Hours/Minutes</b>”.
+    <p>You can lock modules for a specific time between attempts, by enabling the check-box "<b>Lock module between attempts 0:0:1 Format: Days/Hours/Minutes</b>".
 When a module is locked, the learner cannot visit the module until the lock time provided elapses. </p>
-    <p>ou can define the end criteria of an attempt by selecting the ‘<b>Player close</b>’ or ‘<b>Completion</b>’ check-boxes.</p></td>
+    <p>ou can define the end criteria of an attempt by selecting the '<b>Player close</b>' or '<b>Completion</b>' check-boxes.</p></td>
   </tr>
   <tr>
    <td>